Jacqueline Mbabazi

-Jacqueline Susan Ruhindi Mbabazi (born 18 August 1954) is a Ugandan educator, politician and businesswoman.
+Jacqueline Susan Ruhindi Mbabazi (born 18 August 1954) is a Ugandan educator, politician and businesswoman who is the Member of Parliament for Older Persons in Western Uganda in the 12th Parliament where she doubles as Minister of State for Gender, Labour and Social Development, Elderly Affairs.
 She is the wife of the former prime minister of Uganda, Amama Mbabazi.
 She also serves as the Chairperson of the Women's League in the National Resistance Movement (NRM), the ruling political party in Uganda.

 Background

 The fourth of eleven children, she was born in Rukungiri District on 18 August 1954 and is the daughter of Canon Gereshomu and Evalina Ruhindi.

 Education

 Jacqueline Mbabazi attended several primary schools in Kabale District, where her father worked for the Church of Uganda.
 She attended Bweranyangi Girls' Senior Secondary School in Bushenyi District for her O’Level education.
 She then transferred to Trinity College Nabbingo for her A’Level studies.
 In 1973, she joined Makerere University, Uganda's largest and oldest public university, graduating in 1976, with the degree of Bachelor of Science (BSc) and a concurrent Diploma in Education.
 During the early 1980s, she continued her education in Sweden by obtaining the Diploma in the Swedish Language and the degree of Master of Sciences (MSc) in Biotechnology.
 Later she also obtained a Diploma in International Management at Sigtuna, Sweden.